FanomezanaNat/Challenge-ebbgzr/CFT-Network/write-up.md

 ## TELNET - authentication
 https://www.root-me.org/en/Challenges/Network/TELNET-authentication

-Find the user password in this TELNET session capture. the instructions are the same as that of ftp
+Find the user password in this TELNET session capture.
+The instructions are the same as that of ftp

 ## ETHERNET - frame